benhj/arrow/README.md

 * never be used in production because that would just be stupid!!

 ## How does it work ('in a nutshell')?

+Briefly, by doing depth first evaluation of an AST.

 In terms of the implementation itself, I have thrown out the heavy boost spirit and ICU dependencies both of which were required by JASL for parsing and escape code handling.
 Now the Arrow interpretor is architectured from the ground up into three descrete components